tangyunzhu/x86_J4105_factory_test_scripts/README.md

 t1: used for testing have eMMC dut
 t2: used for testing none eMMC dut
 S1: flash samd21 bootloader by JLink
-S2: flash samd21 firmware by usb
+S2: flash samd21 firmware by usb(method 1)
+S3: flash samd21 firmware by usb(method 2)